 We all know how a well-timed shot can make us feel so strongly, but photography also serves as a more social medium.
-It brings us together and allows us to empathise.
+It brings us together and allows us to empathize.
 In business, the right image can make or break a sale, especially in a home-centered industry like plumbing.
 SEO for plumbers relies heavily on image optimization.
-This isn’t rocket science, or even highly technical SEO.
+This isn’t rocket science or even highly technical SEO.

 Frankly, it’s easy to stand out from the crowd when so few companies take the time to produce original photos!

 Building Stronger Connections and Listings

 “But why bother?” you might ask.
 What does original imagery have to do with search engine optimization?
 After all, digital marketers aren’t in the business of enhancing your website simply so it looks really fresh (that’s a bonus).
 We have to drive measurable key performance indicators like page views and conversions.
 The answer is simple: high quality, optimized imagery can greatly increase your volume of search traffic and average time on page.
 They also increase the likelihood of someone calling your business.
 Does more business revenue sound worth it to you?